The arcsin function

 If we add the gray curves to the red curve then we get a graph of the

-Arctan relation.
+Arctangent relation.
 A vertical line drawn anywhere

 would touch this set of curves at many places and this means that

-the Arctan relation would return many values.
+the Arctangent relation would return many values.

 In this graph the angle y is measured in radians.